jasewarner/gulp-wordpress/README.md

 The theme has been built according to <a href="https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/">WordPress Coding Standards</a>.
 All functions, includes and templates are placed in their respective directory and divided into separate files accordingly.

 Gulp + WordPress is packaged with Gulp for watching and compiling and minifying SCSS and JS files.

-A selection of helpful mixins is also included, all of which are featured in <a href="http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/">this useful article</a> by <a href="https://twitter.com/seb_ekstrom">@seb_ekstrom</a>.
+A selection of helpful mixins is also included, most of which are featured in <a href="http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/">this useful article</a> by <a href="https://twitter.com/seb_ekstrom">@seb_ekstrom</a>.

+You may also write your JavaScript in ES6 – The Gulp scripts task utilises <a href="https://babeljs.io/">Babel</a>, so you can use new syntax without worrying about browser support!

 ## Installation